Analyzing Western Uranium & Vanadium (OTCMKTS:WSTRF) and Nouveau Monde Graphite (NYSE:NMG)

-Western Uranium & Vanadium (OTCMKTS:WSTRF) and Nouveau Monde Graphite (NYSE:NMG) are both small-cap basic materials companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their earnings, analyst recommendations, institutional ownership, profitability, valuation, dividends and risk.
+Western Uranium & Vanadium (OTCMKTS:WSTRF) and Nouveau Monde Graphite (NYSE:NMG) are both small-cap basic materials companies, but which is the better stock?
+We will contrast the two companies based on the strength of their valuation, analyst recommendations, risk, earnings, institutional ownership, profitability and dividends.

 |Gross Revenue